cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 ##### Cons

 * Reliance on gRPC call in the hot-path
-* Does not cache the data for endpoints that never had a DNS query.
+* Does not cache the data for endpoints that never made a DNS query.
 * In an event where SDP restarts when agent's gRPC service is unavailable, all cached state is lost and SDP cannot translate IP to endpoint ID or identity.

 #### Option 1b: Listen to ipcache updates via grpc